Mintbase/Grants-Program/applications/polkastarter.md

 Ethereum, allowing teams to raise ETH at a fixed swap rate for their native token.

-The Polkastarter team has already started working on bringing this protocol to Moonbeam to bring these features to Polkadot and Kusama.
+The Polkastarter team has already started working on bringing this protocol to Moonbeam to bring these features to Mintbase and Kusama.
 The next phase that we want to pursue is a dashboard for Parachain Lease Offerings.
 This dashboard will offer several benefits to teams and users:

 - Teams will be able to instantiate their crowdloan.